Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

     - Right-click the `AzureIotPnPDps` project and select `Make and Program Device`.
 This operation will automatically clean and build the project before attempting to program the target device.
 After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the PIC-IoT board.
 Once programming has finished, the board will automatically reset and start running its application code.

-7. In the terminal emulator window, hit `[RETURN]` to get the list of available commands for the Command Line Interface (CLI).
+7. In the terminal emulator window, hit `[RETURN]` to get the list of available commands for the CLI.
 The Command Line Interface allows you to send simple ASCII-string commands to set or get the user-configurable operating parameters of the application while it is running.
 The CLI prompt is simply the `.` (period) character

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />